All too often in the UK our changeable weather, even in the

 never-ending summer nights stretching into the early hours,

-mouth-watering smoky aromas wafting through the air and the
+mouth-watering smokey aromas wafting through the air and the

 - When barbecuing meat, check the temperature!
-To be certain use
+To be sure use a

 throughout reaching 70° on the thermometer when inserted into the